kubernetes/community/sig-etcd/charter.md

 ## Roles and Organization Management

-This SIG follows adheres to the Roles and Organization Management outlined in [sig-governance] and opts-in to updates and modifications to [sig-governance].
+This SIG follows the Roles and Organization Management outlined in [sig-governance] and opts-in to updates and modifications to [sig-governance].

 ### Additional responsibilities of Tech Leads